 My name's Sally Lait (you may have known me as Sally Jenkinson).
-It's pronounced like 'late', not like 'lay'.
+It's pronounced like 'late', not like 'lay', by the way.

 Originally starting out as a generalist web developer (front-end/back-end/Flash) coming into the industry through a university placement, I realised that I’d learnt so much more from a year of real-world projects and experience than I had in two years of traditional lecture halls and seminars.
 It was then that I made the difficult decision to leave my course, and instead to continue working professionally whilst completing my degree with the Open University to get the paperwork.
 This worked out - I got to do fantastic projects for people like Electronic Arts, Manchester United FC, Fulham FC, Nokia, D-Link, and Eurotunnel, plus also managed to get a First class degree.

 I began to focus on back-end development and architecture for several years, evolving through roles including the management of a team of developers, Solutions Architect, eventually working my way to Head of Technology at a global full-service digital agency.

 After many years and a change in geography in my personal life, in December 2012 I decided to leave the agency world and told myself that I’d “freelance until I found the right ‘proper’ job”.
 Shortly after, having had a taste of self-employment I decided to turn down some excellent offers, instead wanting to focus on building something myself.

 I initially contracted with varied companies to build up a range of different experiences before deciding to form a consultancy company - Records Sound the Same.
 I founded this in 2014, and the company operated on a collective model, providing strategic technical consultancy services focused on helping with digital transformation, driving change, and teaching people new skills.
 We tried to do some good, and worked with nice people, including the Manor Racing F1 team, RNLI, and Inghams.
 (Here are a few examples of notable projects that I worked on, along with nice things people said.)